cmpitg/emacs-config/README.md

       [smartscan](http://www.masteringemacs.org/articles/2013/10/31/smart-scan-jump-symbols-buffer/))
   - Find all occurrences of a regular expression in all opened files: `<f4>`
   - Surround text: `s-SPC s`
+  - In Markdown mode: Use `s-SPC i`, `s-SPC b`, and `s-SPC r` to italicize, embolden, or rawify text selection.

 * Completion:
   - Using `pabbrev` only: `<s-return>`